SepehrRasouli/SimpleAndShortPrograms/README.md

 ### Apps In This Repository :
 - WER Calculator
-- Dates-Converter *Jalali To Gregorian And Vice Versa*
+- Dates-Converter *Jalali To Gregorian And Gregorian To Jalali*
-- pybotnet Antivirus
+- Anti-Pybotnet
+- Electron's configuration calculator